Singapore Personal Tax Frequently Asked Questions

 Who is liable to file a personal tax return in Singapore?

-You are liable to file a tax return in Singapore, if you were resident in Singapore for more than 60 days during the calendar year and your Singapore income exceeded S$22,000.
+If a non-tax resident is employed for less than 60 days. short term employment income is exempt from tax.
 The 60 day rule does not apply if you are a director of a company, a public entertainer or exercising a profession in Singapore.

-You are considered a tax resident of Singapore if you stayed in Singapore for more than 183 days in the tax year and earned income in Singapore.
+You are considered a tax resident of Singapore if you have stayed in Singapore for more than 183 days in the tax year and have earned an income in Singapore.

 Are company directors taxed differently in Singapore?

-For Singapore resident directors there is no difference.
+There is no difference in taxation for Singapore resident directors.
 Their income is subject to the same progressive tax rates as any other local individual.
 For non-resident directors there is a special rule for income derived from Singapore:

 If my company pays for my accommodations, will there be tax consequences for me?

 Yes, this benefit comes under the umbrella of benefits-in-kind which refers to benefits received by employees, from the employer, in non-cash form.
 However many of these benefits are taxed at a reduced rate.